coq/roadmaps/text/roadmap-8.7.md

 # Preliminary roadmap

-This is a summary of the new features being worked on.
+This is a summary of the work in progress.
 No integration decision has been taken yet.

 ## New features